chasemcdizzle/smashbox-AHK/README.md

 # Requirments
 1. Windows.
 Autohotkey only works on windows.
 This script was tested on widows 10.
-2. Ishurka v 4.3.
-Otherwise known as faster melee.
-Other dolphin versions might work, but I tested with dolphin version 5 and the control stick values work slightly differently. https://www.smashladder.com/download/dolphin/fm
+2. Dolphin 5.0-321 for Project M, Ishurka Dolphin Otherwise known as Faster Melee for Melee.
 3. A keyboard with high n-key rollover.
 This is how many keys can be pressed at the same time without errors.
 Most gaming and mechanical keyboards will allow at least 6 keys which should be enough for every advanced technique.
 4. Autohotkey.
 This is a scripting language for remapping keyboard keys.
 Download the installer here: https://autohotkey.com/
 5. Vjoy: a joystick emulator.
 Download and install here: https://sourceforge.net/projects/vjoystick/?source=typ_redirect